flash62au/WiTcontroller/README.md

 12. *Optional:* **A 1.3" or 2.4" OLED Display** (128x64) can be used instead of the 0.96" OLED Display 128x64 ([Example](https://www.aliexpress.com/item/32683094040.html?spm=a2g0o.order_list.order_list_main.110.25621802jRBB7y)) Note: You will need to make a minor change in the config file for this to work correctly.

-13. *Optional:* It is possible to use a **Potentiometer** instead of the Rotary Encoder for throttle control.
+13. *Optional:* Though not recommended, it is possible to use a **Potentiometer** instead of the Rotary Encoder for throttle control.
 The code supports it if you make the appropriate configuration changes in ``config_buttons.h``.
 However this has had only limited testing. <br/> This is documented to some degree in [config_buttons_example.h](config_buttons_example.h) if you wish to try it.

 ### Pinouts